 What makes a sour beer taste sour?

-When it comes to brewing sour beer however, the acid producing bacteria and wild yeast like Brettanomyces are often incorporated in combination with a traditional Saccharomyces species.
-In the presence of oxygen, Brettanomyces can metabolize alcohol into the vinegary acidity known as acetic acid.
+When it comes to brewing sour beer, however, acid-producing bacteria and wild yeast like Brettanomyces are often incorporated in combination with a traditional Saccharomyces species.
+In the presence of oxygen, Brettanomyces can metabolize alcohol into vinegary acidity known as acetic acid.
 In addition to the acidity, Brettanomyces lends a complex array of flavor components - anywhere from earthy and funky to tropical and fruity.
 These flavors continue to develop and change throughout the fermentation process and can yield some of the most complex beers in existence.

 When comparing sour ales and more familiar beer styles, the two use different ingredients and fermentation methods.
-Sour beers have a tart flavor, and are produced using wild bacteria and yeasts, while more well-known beers are made in sterile settings using certain non-wild yeast strains.
-By using the word sterile, that doesn’t mean that your sour beer comes from a dirty area that will make you sick, but rather means that they are made and formed naturally.
-Belgium is renowned for creating some of the top sour beers.
-In Belgium, the sours are frequently aged in oak barrels, which allows the creation to breathe, and the microorganisms to form communities.
+Sour beers have a tart flavor and are produced using wild bacteria and yeasts, while more well-known beers are made in sterile settings using certain non-wild yeast strains.
+In this context, the word sterile doesn’t mean that your sour beer comes from a dirty area, but rather means that they are made and formed naturally.
+Belgium is renowned for creating some of the top sour beers in the world.
+In Belgium, the sours are frequently aged in oak barrels, which allows the creation to breathe and the microorganisms to form communities.
 If not aged in barrels, they can form during the cooling of the wort in a coolship exposing the beer to open air.

-Let’s define the parts of a sour beer a little bit before moving any further.
-Nowadays, the main sour beer influencers are two different bacteria varieties and one wild yeast strain.
+Before moving any further, let’s define the parts of a sour beer.
+Nowadays, the main sour beer influences are two different bacteria varieties and one wild yeast strain.
 The two bacteria are Lactobacillus, which turns sugar into lactic acid (the same thing that makes yogurt slightly sour), and Pediococcus, which is often used to add acidity to Belgian beers.
-Pediococcus can metabolize without oxygen and the acidity will increase the longer its in a beer and over time it can create diacetyl, which imparts a buttery taste to the sour beer.
+Pediococcus can metabolize without oxygen and the acidity will increase the longer it's in a beer.
+Over time, it can create diacetyl, which imparts a buttery taste to the sour beer.

 The wild yeast used is Brettanomyces.
-Yeast is known for adding the funky earthy quality to beers, but interestingly Brett has a reputation for ruining beer.
-At its worst Brett can add a repulsive, bitter taste and aroma, but at its best can add a balancing layer of earthiness.
-Together, the wild organisms are what make this intriguing sour beer so desirable.
+Yeast is known for adding a funky, earthy quality to beers, but, interestingly, Brett has a reputation for ruining the beer.
+Brett can add a repulsive, bitter taste and aroma at its worst.
+That being said, at its best, it can add a balancing layer of earthiness.
+Together, the wild organisms make this intriguing sour beer desirable.

 Flanders is another Belgian beer style, often fermented in large wooden vats, and displaying a palate that mixes and balances acidity with flavors of sweet fruit and vanilla.
 They come in two forms: Red Flanders and Brown Flanders.
 Red Flanders generally feature light and fruity flavors, whereas Brown Flanders carry traces of dried fruits such as raisins and plums, balanced by a subtle earthiness.

 An American Wild Ale is made by mixing ale yeast and Brettanomyces yeast.
-Sour flavor and the use of wild yeast, is virtually all that defines the American Wild Ale style.
+Sour flavor and the use of wild yeast are virtually all that define the American Wild Ale style.

 Gose is a German sour ale made using coriander and sea salt.
-This style is defined by its incredible balance between flavors of salt, herbs, and of course its sourness.
-Many are being made in the United States, and of course many are still produced in Germany.
+This style is defined by its incredible balance between flavors of salt, herbs, and, of course, sourness.
+Many are being produced in the United States, as well as Germany.
 Though it’s classified as a sour beer, this beer imparts more of a salty taste than a sour taste, showing how broad the term sour can be when referring to the beer style.

-Berliner Weisse is another German wheat beer, this one having a low ABV and high carbonation level.
-The Berliner Weisse is subtler than most of the Belgian and American sours, since these flavors often come mostly from Lactobacillus, and Berliner Weisse carry a certain tart lemon flavor.
+Berliner Weisse is another German wheat beer, but this one features a low ABV and high carbonation level.
+The Berliner Weisse is subtler than most of the Belgian and American sours, since these flavors often come mostly from Lactobacillus, and Berliner Weisse carries a certain tart lemon flavor.

-Although the style is deemed a beer, the preparation methods are highly comparable to wine making.
-Since both are blended, can be barrel aged in oak barrels, and balance sweetness with acidity, the two don’t seem to be two different on paper.
-On top of this both pair incredibly with cheeses, meats, and fruit, making Charcuterie a great option for sour beers too!
-We can guarantee however that both have their own unique flavors that make them distinctly a wine or a sour beer.
+Although the style is deemed a beer, the preparation methods are highly comparable to winemaking.
+Since both are blended, can be barrel-aged in oak barrels, and balance sweetness with acidity, the two don’t seem that different on paper.
+On top of this, both pair incredibly with cheeses, meats, and fruit, making Charcuterie a great option for sour beers too!
+We can guarantee, however, that both have their unique flavors that make them distinctly a wine or a sour beer.

-With so many great new sour beer options out there, we highly recommend you give them a try!
+With so many great new sour beer options out there, we highly recommend you give one a try!

-Our beer of the month club recently featured sour beer, Rollingstoner Elderflower Sour from Olvalde Farm & Brewing is a great example of this complicated and intricate brewing process.
+Our Beer of the Month Club features some delightful sour beers providing a great example of this complicated and intricate brewing process.
 Cheers!